 - 1 temperature

 - 2 aroma

 - 3 noise

 - 4 music

 - 5 interior design

 - 6 lighting

 - 7 colours

 - 8 cleanliness.

-- b Space and function

 Space and function create a service environment that generally exists to meet specific goals or consumer needs.
 Measurement of the dimensions of space and function using indicators developed by Bitner (1992) are: